heck1/singleparents/README.md

 ## singleparents
-two approaches to a data wrangling problem in R
+approach to a data wrangling problem in R

 # The Problem and approach (i.e.: What is it good for?)